Edward Aveling: Political career

-Aveling's standing as a socialist is best summed up as a translator of volume I of Karl Marx's Capital into English; a member of the Social Democratic Federation from 1884, a founder of the Socialist League (December 1884); an organiser of the mass movement of the unskilled workers and the unemployed in the late 1880s unto the early 1890s; as a delegate to the International Socialist Workers' Congress of 1889 and as a Chairman of the Central Committee for a Legal Eight Hours' Day.
-As the husband of Eleanor Marx this standing was historically cemented, particularly on the American lecture tour of 1886-87 and his reception in America.
-As Eleanor would herself describe him "the only scientific man among the Freethought leaders", in some respects he came to be seen as the embodiment of the English scientific socialist.
+Aveling's standing as a socialist is best summed up as a translator of volume I of Karl Marx's Capital into English; a member of the Social Democratic Federation from 1884, a founder of the Socialist League (December 1884) and together with William Morris a sub-editor of The Commonweal; an organiser of the mass movement of the unskilled workers and the unemployed in the late 1880s unto the early 1890s; a delegate to the International Socialist Workers' Congress of 1889 and a Chairman of the Central Committee for a Legal Eight Hours' Day.
+As the partner of Eleanor Marx this standing was historically cemented, particularly on the American lecture tour of 1886–87 and his tumultuous reception there.
+As Eleanor herself described him "the only scientific man among the Freethought leaders", in some respects he came to be seen as the embodiment of the English scientific socialist.
 In November 1882 he was elected to represent Westminster on the London School Board.
 Huxley had been elected to the LSB in 1870.
-As a candidate Aveling received the cross party support of the SDF and NSS, and he advocated free elementary schooling for the working class.
+As a candidate, Aveling received the cross-party support of the SDF and NSS, and he advocated free elementary schooling for the working class.
 His commitment to teaching Darwinism in the classroom was already well known.

-In 1883, Aveling became the partner of Eleanor "Tussy" Marx, the daughter of Karl Marx, and was thrust into the inner circle of British socialism.
+In 1883, Aveling became the partner of Eleanor "Tussy" Marx, the daughter of Karl Marx, and was ushered into the inner circle of British socialism.